lookbook-hq/lookbook/README.md

 A few key things to know about using pages in Lookbook:

-1. By default, documentation pages should be placed in the `test/components/docs` directory (although this can be customised).
+1. By default, pages should be placed in the `test/components/docs` directory (although this can be customised).
 2. Pages must have  either a `.html.erb` or a `.md.erb` file extension.
 All pages are rendered as ERB templates but `.md.erb` files will also additionally be run through a markdown parser.
-3. You can nest pages in directories as deep as you like.
+3. You can nest pages in directories as deeply as you like.
 3. Pages can optionally make use of a **YAML frontmatter block** to customise the behaviour and content of the page itself.

 An example page (`test/components/docs/example_page.md.erb`) might look like this: